 The Sustainability Certificate Program seeks to educate students to make use of the skills, tools, and concepts from the liberal arts, business, and engineering to address environmental challenges and work to move individuals and society to more sustainable practices.

-There are three components to the 6-course certificate program:
+There are three components to the five-course certificate program:

-The four electives, with the possibility of petitioning to accept a course not on this list, must include one course in each of the three disciplines - business, engineering, and the liberal arts - and must include a course taken at each one of the three institutions.
+The three electives, with the possibility of petitioning to accept a course not on this list, must include one course in each of the two non-home areas - business, engineering, and the liberal arts - and one course at each of the two non-home institutions.
 These courses provide an interdisciplinary breadth of knowledge, skills and experiences relating to environmental sustainability.
-Note that Several courses include the requirement that the major course project a student chooses focus on sustainability issues.
+Note that several elective courses require that a student choose a major course project focused on sustainability issues.

-The use of the 6 required certificate courses to meet home-institution graduation requirements is limited in the following ways.
+The use of the five required certificate courses to meet home-institution graduation requirements is limited in the following ways.

 SUST 1201/2201/201: Introduction to Sustainability